 Sometimes the places we visit are even more magical the second time around.
 Amsterdam is one of those places.
 I don’t think I’d ever turn down the opportunity to spend a weekend in Amsterdam no matter what time of year it may be.
-In fact, when my ex-husband and I decided to do a 10-day adventure in Europe, I told him he had to experience Amsterdam with me.
+In fact, when my [now ex-husband] and I decided to do a 10-day adventure in Europe, I told him he had to experience 3 days in Amsterdam with me.
 With miles and miles of canals, friendly locals, more bicycles than cars, and a ton of great spots to eat and drink, it’s what weekend travel dreams are made of.
-If you get the chance to spend three days in Amsterdam, do it.
+If you get the chance to spend 3 days in Amsterdam, do it.

 My first time in Amsterdam was during New Year’s 2009 – 2010 with a group of college students with EF Ultimate Break (if you’re in your 20’s and want to travel abroad but not solo, I 100% recommend EF!).
 It was incredibly cold but one of the best trips of my life.
 This time around I got to fill up our weekend in Amsterdam with a little more knowledge of the area and highlights.
 It was a whirlwind weekend and the first leg of our European trip.

 Check out the other posts from our 10 day trip:

 How to Spend 3 Days in Lucerne, Switzerland